-- Priority Two: Affordable Housing - Affordable housing shall be directed to Aberfoyle, as mentioned above and its surrounds in the first instance, but where sites cannot be found and are ruled out for consideration due to constraints, then consideration will be given to Kinlochard to help meet the housing needs for people living and working within Kinlochard and the wider Strathard area.
-This will be informed by a housing needs survey and community engagement would be undertaken to establish potential sites. - Priority Three: Infrastructure First There are various infrastructure improvements required in relation to any new build development in Kinlochard.
-Either an upgrade to the existing Waste Water Treatment Works (capacity currently for around 10 more houses/tourism units) or providing private systems, investment in digital connectivity (broadband), upgrading the play park and improvements to the B829 from Aberfoyle to Kinlochard.
+Water ecosystems and supporting utility infrastructure - There are various infrastructure improvements required in relation to any new build development in Kinlochard.
+A review of existing septic tanks is required including an investigation of connection to and Either an upgrade toof the existing Waste Water Treatment Works (capacity currently for around 10 more houses/tourism units) or providing new private systems., investment in digital connectivity (broadband), upgrading the play park and improvements to the B829 from Aberfoyle to Kinlochard.